vapor/docs/3.0/docs/websocket/getting-started.md

 ## Standalone

-The WebSocket package is lightweight, pure-Swift, and only depends in SwiftNIO.
+The WebSocket package is lightweight, pure Swift, and only depends on SwiftNIO.
 This means it can be used as a WebSocket framework any Swift project—even one not using Vapor.

 To include it in your package, add the following to your `Package.swift` file.